ricardojba/poi-slinger/README.md

 ### Install
-Load the jar manually, in Burp Suite Pro, use `Extender -> Extensions -> Add` to load `poi-slinger/build/libs/poi-slinger-all.jar`
+Load the jar manually, in Burp Suite Pro, use `Extender -> Extensions -> Add` to load the jar file `poi-slinger-all.jar`

+You may find the built Jar on the `bin` directory of this repository.

-`You can also install the extention in Burp Suite Pro, via Extender -> BApp Store > PHP Object Injection Slinger - If PortSwigger accepts and publishes this extension on their BApp Store :)`
+`You can also install the extension in Burp Suite Pro, via Extender -> BApp Store > PHP Object Injection Slinger - If PortSwigger accepts and publishes this extension on their BApp Store :)`

 ### Use